Python Geospatial ETL &

 Architect resilient ingestion pipelines for OSM, STAC satellite catalogs, government portals, GeoJSON APIs, and ArcGIS REST services.
 Covers pagination, rate limiting, CRS harmonisation, and fault-tolerant HTTP clients.

-Eliminate projection drift, repair invalid geometries, deduplicate spatial features, align raster grids, and enforce schema contracts β all as idempotent, orchestrated pipeline stages using Shapely, GeoPandas, and Rasterio.
+Eliminate projection drift, repair invalid geometries, deduplicate spatial features, align raster grids, enforce schema contracts, and pick the right output format β as idempotent pipeline stages using Shapely, GeoPandas, and Rasterio.

 Featured Guides